benhowell/benhowell.github.com/_drafts/worthless-insignificant-peasant.md

 <br/>
 <br/>

+If somebody is ignoring others out of superiority complex, then the word is snobbish. egotistical (“Believing oneself to be better and more important than others”), and arrogant (“Having excessive pride in oneself, often with contempt for others”).

 #### It's a reflection of their character.
 They have failed the [Waiter rule][1]. _"If someone is nice to you but rude to the waiter, they are not a nice person."_ -- <cite>[Dave Barry][2]</cite>.

 A person who moderates their condescension and rude manner depending on their perceived status or value of the person they're interacting with has a serious character flaw.
-If they treat people according to how subordinate they perceive them to be then they probably have a need to reflect their imagined sense of superiority, which is a classic sign of insecurity.
+If they treat people according to how subordinate they perceive them to be then they probably have a need to reflect their imagined sense of superiority, which is a classic sign of superiority complex bourne of insecurity.
 <br/>
 <br/>